 Despite the terrible events of this week, the overall trend of successful attacks, and UK casualty numbers, is sharply down.
 By mid-2013, the Afghans are expected to be leading security provision across the whole of the country, with ISAF in support.
 By the end of 2014 British troops will be able to end their combat role completely.

-Davis emphatically refuted the notion that the Afghan security forces are ‘leading security provision’ against the Taliban, and reported that that many of its personnel have little inclination to do so and are deeply hostile to their Nato allies/occupiers.
+Davis emphatically rejected the notion that the Afghan security forces are “leading security provision” against the Taliban, and pointed out that that many members of the security forces are deeply hostile to their NATO allies/occupiers.